When Rivers Meet

-When Rivers Meet (or WRM) is an English blues / rock band formed in 2016 in Essex, England by husband and wife duo, Grace and Aaron Bond.
+When Rivers Meet (or WRM) is an English blues / rock band formed in 2016 in Essex, England, by husband-and-wife duo Grace and Aaron Bond.

-In May 2021, they won four UKBlues Awards, for: Emerging Blues Artist of the Year; Blues Band of the Year; Blues Album of the Year; and Most Inspirational Online Performance of the Year.
+In May 2021 they won four UK Blues Awards, for: Emerging Blues Artist of the Year; Blues Band of the Year; Blues Album of the Year; and Most Inspirational Online Performance of the Year.

 History

-When Rivers Meet (or WRM) was formed in 2016 by husband and wife duo Grace and Aaron Bond.
+When Rivers Meet (or WRM) was formed in 2016 by husband and wife Grace and Aaron Bond.

-They originally lived in Norfolk, England and met at Downham Market, before moving to Brightlingsea in Essex.
+They originally lived in Norfolk, England, and met at Downham Market, before moving to Brightlingsea in Essex.
 When they first met, Grace had been touring festivals with a Meat Loaf tribute act, and Aaron Bond had been playing in local rock bands.
 Before forming When Rivers Meet, they performed as Holmes and Bond, appearing at the Brightlingsea Free Music Festival in 2016.

 The duo began touring the UK in their VW camper van in 2019, including a performance at the Great British Rock and Blues Festival in Skegness.
 However, in spring 2020 when the COVID-19 pandemic hit the UK and restrictions were imposed, they were forced to give up on the tour.
 Instead they focussed on online engagement and weekly livestreamed sessions on Facebook, which proved very popular and exceeded their expectations.
-In January 2021, Grace Bond told ITV News that the livestreams had "over half a million views from a hundred different countries", which she described as "crazy".
+In January 2021, Grace Bond told ITV News the livestreams had "over half a million views from a hundred different countries", which she described as "crazy".
 Grace Bond reported that during lockdown they had been spent their time "recording, live streaming, filming videos, or working something out online to do in between."

-When Rivers Meet released their first EP, The Uprising in April 2019 and a second EP, Innocence Of Youth in May 2020.
+When Rivers Meet released their first EP, The Uprising, in April 2019 and a second EP, Innocence Of Youth, in May 2020.
 In November 2020 they brought out their debut album, We Fly Free.

-On the album, Grace Bond performed vocals, mandolin and violin; Aaron Bond performed vocals and guitar (including slide guitar), and the duo were backed by Adam Bowers on bass, drums, organ and piano, and Robin G. Breeze on bass, organ and piano.
+On the album, Grace Bond performed vocals, mandolin and violin; Aaron Bond performed vocals and guitar (including slide guitar); and the duo were backed by Adam Bowers on bass, drums, organ and piano, and Robin G. Breeze on bass, organ and piano.
 Adam Bowers also produced the album, at The Boathouse Studio in rural Suffolk.